gooddata/gooddata-cloud-demos/README.md

 ## Set up environment
 Prepare and activate virtual environment for running tools.
+(There may occur some dependecy errors that do not block solution operations.
+Please check final status of the jobs, if success is reported it usually means no action is needed)
 ```shell
 # Create virtualenv and install dependencies
 make dev # Creates virtual env